wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

-## Problem: You Expect to See Data But They Aren't There
+## Problem: You Expect to See Data But It Isn't There

 It's not uncommon that users expect to see data in a chart or an alert but the data isn't there.